 “Life’s most persistent and urgent question is: What are you doing for others?.”
 Rev. Dr. Martin Luther King, Jr., 1967 sermon

-With most schools closed Monday, January 16 in observance of Martin Luther King Jr. Day, we have put together a list of a few things to do to learn more about Martin Luther King, Jr., his legacy and how to volunteer in the Greater Lansing community.
+With most schools closed on Monday, January 19 in observance of Martin Luther King Jr. Day, we have put together a list of a few things to do to learn more about Martin Luther King, Jr., his legacy, and how to volunteer in the Greater Lansing community.

 Be sure to check back, as we learn of more events we will add to this list.
 If you know of any, please email [email protected]